 Butterflied Roasted Chicken Recipe

-- 1 whole chicken, rinsed and patted dry;
+- 1 whole chicken, patted dry;

 - 3 tbsp. melted Paleo cooking fat;